 In a traditional design-bid-build construction process, GCs aren’t brought on until the architect and engineers solidified the concept and design.
 This can create a disconnect among key groups.
 Pricing will also be just a mere estimate.
 Design-build is a different approach growing in popularity.
-With design-build, both your design and construction services are contracted by a single entity with the goal of faster project delivery and greater overall cost savings.
+With ARCO’s design-build process, design and construction services are in-house under a single point of contact, which results in faster project delivery and greater overall cost savings.

 2. Use your general contractor’s in-house preconstruction team.